Killala Rd, Apollo Bay, 1977

 I spent the 1977 summer in a converted shearing shed at Apollo Bay in south-west Victoria, with music instruments, a half-frame camera and 35mm slide film for recreation.

-My reflection photography started there when I began capturing light combinations in the shed windows.
+My reflection photography started there when I began capturing light combos in the shed windows.
 Living in Fitzroy later, I framed a small two-way mirror (for tripod mounting), and began shooting through it with a Canon SLR.
 This gave me a portable window, to play with the balance of reflected and transmitted light … and form images reminiscent of artists like Lyonel Feininger.

 This work evolved in St Kilda in the '90s when I began experimenting with transparency layers, where two or more slides are framed together, forming a new composition.